Managing Director: Larry Crepeaux email@example.com

-The current Treasurer has been a member of NWFC since its inception.
-Held various positions such as President, Executive Director, even coach for 9 months while we searched for a new master.
-Along the way, made a few Olympic teams.
+Bob Marx is currently serving as the NWFC Treasurer and has been a member of NWFC since its inception.
+He has held various positions such as President, Executive Director, and even coach for nine months while searching for a new fencing master.
+Along the way, Bob made a few Olympic teams.

 Vice President – Charlene Welch

-Joined the NWFC board this year bringing over 25 years of non-profit program and organizational management experience.
+Charlene Welch joined the NWFC Board in 2017 bringing over 25 years of non-profit program and organizational management experience.
 Her areas of expertise include planning, fund development, communications, and volunteer management.
-She looks forward to working with the NWFC board, staff, and members to advance the mission and successes of NWFC.
+She looks forward to working with the NWFC Board, staff, and members to advance the mission and successes of NWFC.

 Honorary – Suzanne Marx

-Like my husband, Bob, I too have been a member of NWFC as one of the original incorporators and served in various capacities such as officer and bookkeeper.
-I have also served on the board of directors for the Oregon Division, U. S. Fencing Association; the U.S. Fencing Center Foundation; and Une Touche de Portland, Inc. Bob and I have been married for 34 years and have a daughter, Marie-Louise, who is a nursing student at the Linfield-Good Samaritan School of Nursing.
+Like her husband Bob, Suzanne Marx has been a member of NWFC since its inception, serving as one of the original incorporators and in various capacities such as officer and bookkeeper.
+She has also served on the Board of Directors for the Oregon Division, U. S. Fencing Association; the U.S. Fencing Center Foundation; and Une Touche de Portland.
+Suzanne and Bob have been married for 34 years and have a daughter, Marie-Louise, who is a nursing student at the Linfield-Good Samaritan School of Nursing.

 Honorary – Andrei Struger

-Andrei was born and grew up in Romania.
-He immigrated in NY, USA at the age of 17.
+Andrei Struger was born and grew up in Romania.
+He immigrated to New York at the age of 17.
 Andrei loves arts and sports.
 He is trained as an artist from the NY School of Visual Arts.
-In his early twenties, Andrei is a high-level competitive cyclist.
+In his early twenties, Andrei was a high-level competitive cyclist.
 He is ranked by the US Cycling Federation as Cat 2, Semi-Pro cyclist.
 Andrei is self-employed and has been in the same e-commerce business for almost 20 years.

 Andrei is passionate about health and fitness, loves the outdoors, and spending time with his family.
-He joined the board so he can share his experience as an athlete and as a parent to the NWFC community.
+He joined the Board of Directors so he can share his experience as an athlete and as a parent to the NWFC community.

 Honorary – Mike Wise